 Have warm air circulate through the home to help dry the home faster.
 Check that your furnace and air conditioning units weren’t damaged by water.
 Running the units after they’re flooded can cause contamination throughout the home.

-If your units weren’t flooded, then turn the heat on and let the warm air get to work.
+However, if your units weren’t flooded, then turn the heat on and let the warm air get to work.
 Keep in mind that warmer air tends to hold more moisture, so once it gets too warm, you’ll want to turn the AC on and cool the house back down.

 Creating a wet and hot environment will encourage the growth of mold and fungus.
 This will create an even bigger problem.

-Once the house cools down again, turn the heat on, and start the cycle over again.
+Finally, once the house cools down again, turn the heat on, and start the cycle over again.

 3. Check the Electrical System